 Alcohol dependence also means that you have developed a tolerance to drinking.
 As a result, you may have to drink larger quantities to get “buzzed” or drunk.
 Increased drinking has more damaging effects on the body.

-- nausea (not related to a hangover)
+- nausea that is unrelated to a hangover

 - body tremors